-To import a content pack from the Nexthink Library:
+Within the Finder, directly import content from the Nexthink Library as follows:

 - 1. Log in to the Finder. - 2.
 In the left-hand side accordion, select Nexthink Library - 3.
 Look for the pack that you want to import: - ◆ In the Browse tab, look for the pack in a list that you can refine by type of solution and sort using different criteria. - ◆ In the Search tab, type in some keywords to find the appropriate pack. - 4.
 Click the plus icon to the right of the name of the pack to import it. - 5.
 Resolve conflicts, if any.